serverkit/serverkit/doc/install.md

 # Install
+## Prerequisites
-Serverkit is a gem, hosted on rubygems.org, and it requires Ruby 2.0.0 or higher.
+Ruby 2.0.0 or later is required.

+## via Bundler
-We recommend you to use [bundler](http://bundler.io/) to install serverkit and its plugins.
+We recommend you to use [bundler](http://bundler.io/) to install serverkit and its plugins, and run serverkit via `bundle exec serverkit`.

 ```rb
 # Gemfile